bandirevanth/mastering-ai/README.md

 * A major advantage for using Python for AI is that it comes with inbuilt libararies.
 Python has libaries for almost all kinds of AI projects.
 For example, **NumPy**, **SciPy**, **matplotlib**, **nltk**, **SimpleAI** are some the important inbuilt libraries of Python.
     * **Open Source** - Python is an open source programming language.
 This makes it widely popular in the community.
-    * **Can be used for broad range of programming** - Python can be used for a broad range of programming tasks like small shell script to enterprise web applications.
+    * **Can be used for a broad range of programming** - Python can be used for a broad range of programming tasks, like small shell scripts to enterprise web applications.
 This is another reason Python is suitable for AI projects.

 ## Features of Python
 Python is a high-level, interpreted, interactive and object-oriented scripting language.
 Python is designed to be highly readable.
-It uses English keywords frequently where as other languages use punctuation, and it has fewer syntactical constructions than other languages.
+It uses English keywords frequently where whereas other languages use punctuation, and it has fewer syntactical constructions than other languages.
 Python's features include the following:

-* **Easy-to-learn** - Python was few keywords, simple structure, and a clearly defined syntax.
+* **Easy-to-learn** - Python has a few keywords, a simple structure, and a clearly defined syntax.
 This allows the student to pick up the language quickly.
 * **Easy-to-read** - Python code is more clearly defined and visible to the eyes.
 * **Easy-to-maintain** - Python's source code is fairly easy-to-maintain.
-* **A broad standard libary** - Python's bulk of the libary is very portable and cross-platform compatible on UNIX, Windows, and Macintosh.
+* **A broad standard library** - Python's bulk of the library is very portable and cross-platform compatible on UNIX, Windows, and Macintosh.
 * **Interactive Mode** - Python has support for an interactive mode which allows interactive testing and debugging of snippets of code.
 * **Portable** - Python can run on a wide variety of hardware platforms and has the same interface on all platforms.
 * **Extendable** - We can add low-level modules to the Python interpreter.
-These modules enable programmers to add to or customize their tools to be more efficient.
+These modules enable programmers to add to or customise their tools to be more efficient.
 * **Databases** - Python provides interfaces to all major commercial databases.
 * **GUI Programming** - Python supports GUI applications that can be created and ported to many system calls, libaries and windows systems, such as Windows MFC, Macintosh, and the X Windows system of Unix.
 * **Scalable** - Python provides a better structure and support for large programs than shell scripting.